Pscale 360 - Help File

 Note: The original Roberts "Calculating Technician" Loudness/Sustain formula yields rather large numbers with jumps in numbers like 1620 moving to 1438.
 Having consulted with other "calculating technicians" it has been found that taking the Roberts Loudness/Sustain number and dividing by 20 yields more meaningful and recognizable number.
 This will yield a corresponding jump of between 81 and 72.
 The graph looks the same but the numbers are easier to grasp.
 Pscale 360 uses the Roberts Loudness/Sustain calculation divided by 20.

-The SPLM Error Graph:
+The SPLM Error and Smoothing Graph:

 This graph is the absolute best way to check if you have entered a Speaking Length Error.
 An error will either stick out like a sore thumb or, if not, probably will make little difference in the end scaling result.